 What options does my student have for staying busy and getting involved?

-Penn State Hazleton offers more than 15 clubs and organizations in which your student can be involved, ranging from academic-focused groups like the Psychology Club to charitable organizations like THON.
-A wide variety of intramural and recreational sports and fitness classes are also offered for students.
-Additionally, there are two game rooms on campus offering a selection of video games, billiards and ping pong.
+Penn State Hazleton offers a variety of clubs and organizations in which your student can be involved, ranging from academic-focused groups like the Psychology Club to charitable organizations like THON.
+A number of intramural and recreational sports and fitness classes are also offered for students.
 Students can stop by 105 Butler to learn more about the opportunities!

 My student doesn’t know when things are happening and seems to be missing the big events.
 Where can students find out what’s happening on campus?